Brian Laundrie's last contact with sister Cassandra in question as manhunt intensifies

 BRIAN LAUNDRIE MANHUNT: FORMER FBI OFFICIAL ON NEW EVIDENCE TAKEN FROM HOME

-While the exact date that Cassandra and Brian Laundrie last spoke remains unclear, Cassandra told ABC News she now is not unable to talk to him.
+While the exact date that Cassandra and Brian Laundrie last spoke remains unclear, Cassandra told ABC News she is now unable to talk to him.

 "I wish I could talk to him," she said.